CodeYourFuture/github-tracker/README.md

     GITHUB_TOKEN=<...>
     ```
 - Generate a project, OAuth app and `credentials.json` file as described in the [Google Developer docs].
-- Use `npm run dev` to generate the appropriate credentials and create a test spreadsheet for you.
+- Use `npm run setup` to generate the appropriate credentials and create a test spreadsheet for you.
 This will output data to add to your `.env` file.
 - Use `npm run ship` to ensure that the linting, type checks and tests pass.

 [github personal access token]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic